-Following the acquisition of FFEI Limited during the year, this was included as a specific scope component.
+Following the acquisition of Megnajet Limited during the year, this was included as a review scope component in the 2022 audit.

 Involvement with component teams

 All audit work performed for the purposes of the audit was undertaken by the Group audit team.